Sections

 which started circa 12,000 years ago

-and may well end in a few thousand more
+and may well end in a few tens of thousand more

 On a much longer time scale than that of the current ice age,